denten-books/plain-text/0-intro.md

 dusted and forgot or just did so without thinking, it as if the action never happened [..] thus when life passes without conscious reflection, it passes as if one has not lived at all."
-Life disappears into nothingness, when the "automatization of experience "consumes things, clothing, furniture, your spouse, and the fear of war" [@brik_poetika_1919, 104].[^ln-translation] The formalists rarely quoted Marx directly.
+Life disappears into nothingness, when the automatization of experience "consumes things, clothing, furniture, your spouse, and the fear of war" [@brik_poetika_1919, 104].[^ln-translation] The formalists rarely quoted Marx directly.
 Yet the echoes of Marx resonate throughout.
 The dead metaphor marks the alienation of experience.
 The point at